 Whitepages Premium will search through digitized court records from local municipalities all over the United States.
 When available, court records will show criminal arrests and warrants, mugshots, sex offender status, and offense and case details.
 If no information appears, that means that either the person you searched for has a clean record, or that those records are unavailable.
 When viewing a background report, it's also good to keep in mind that since these reports come directly from local municipalities, the depth of information contained in a report can vary from state to state.
-To see an example of a background report, click here.

 When a background report is purchased, you will see any court records that Whitepages Premium has matched to the listing.
 We still recommend reviewing the match indicators to help you verify that the court records have been correctly associated with the listing the background report is attached to.
 This can be especially helpful in cases where you're trying to find someone with a rather common name.